Daniel-1961/Kara_solution/README.md

 Ethiopian Medical Businesses Data Warehouse

-Project Overview

-This project involves creating a data warehouse to store and analyze data scraped from various online sources, including Telegram channels, related to Ethiopian medical businesses.
-The purpose is to centralize medical business data for analysis, reporting, and decision-making purposes.

-Project Objectives

-Data Collection: Scrape data from multiple online sources (websites, Telegram).
-Data Processing: Cleanse, transform, and structure the data for easy analysis.
-Data Storage: Build a scalable data warehouse to store the collected data.
-Data Analysis: Enable data analysis and generate insights on Ethiopian medical businesses.
-Technologies Used.

-This project further focuses on object detection using the YOLO (You Only Look Once) model to identify and analyze medical tools from images sourced from the Chemed Telegram Channel.
+Project OverviewThis project is designed to detect medical tools from images shared in the Chemed Telegram Channel.

-Additionally, an API is developed to facilitate data retrieval and interaction with the detection system.
-The extracted data is stored in a PostgreSQL database for further analysis and retrieval.

-Web Scraping:python

-Data Warehouse: PostgreSQL

-Features Image Scraping & Preprocessing: Images are scraped from Telegram channels and stored in a structured format.
+The pipeline consists of five main components:

+1.Telegram Scraping: Collects images from Telegram channels.

+2.Storing Data in PostgreSQL: Organizes and stores scraped image data in a PostgreSQL database.

+3.DBT (Data Build Tool) Transformation: Processes and transforms stored data for efficient querying.

-Object Detection: YOLO is used to detect and classify medical tools in images.
+4.Image Detection using YOLO: Identifies and classifies medical tools in images.

-Logging & Monitoring: The pipeline includes logging to track processing steps and errors.
+5.API Development with FastAPI: Provides an interface to interact with processed data and detection results.